2026 AIME II Problems

 14.

 For integers and let if is odd and is even, and otherwise.
-Find the number of sequences of positive integers such that where the operations are performed from left to right; that is, means
+Find the number of sequences of positive integers such that and where the operations are performed from left to right; that is, means

 Answer: 157